KQED Mission Statement

 KQED Interactive develops content and applications for digital platforms and mobile devices.
 Since 1994, KQED Interactive has provided users with a place to interact, learn more, and connect with others on the issues and topics explored on radio and television.
 The website hosts online services for KQED Public Television, Public Radio, and Education, and serves as a community convener, providing event listings, resources, online polls, podcasts, blogs and other items of timely interest.
 KQED Interactive functions as KQED’s third media platform, delivering content specifically acquired and produced for the Web.

-Learn more about these unique services at kqed.org/learning
+Learn more about these unique services at kqed.org/education

 KQED offers tours of the Television and Radio Facilities for groups of approximately 20 people.
 The Television tour includes the two TV Studios, the Production Control Room, the Editing Suites, and the Master Control Room.
 Tours of the Radio Facility include the Master Control Room and “Working” Studio.”
 Call (415) 553-2849 or e-mail firstname.lastname@example.org for information and to arrange a reservation.